Mike Easley: Controversies and campaign finance lawsuit

 governor of North Carolina to have been convicted of a felony.

+Federal officials ended their investigation because of the plea.

+Following the conviction, Easley's law license was suspended but formally restored on appeal in January 2013.

+On January 4, 2013, the Senior Resident Superior Court Judge for Wake County granted Easley a Certificate of relief from disabilities.
+The conviction was later expunged by the Chief Judge of the Superior Court of Wake County.

 Current activities

 Easley is a practicing attorney in North Carolina.
 He represents businesses and corporations and has been involved in several significant civil trials.
 Politically, in 2018, he joined former North Carolina Governors in successfully opposing state constitutional amendments that would have weakened the powers of the governor.
 He also joined in the filing of amicus briefs to oppose gerrymandered congressional and legislative districts in North Carolina.

 Personal life

 Easley is a fan of NASCAR.
 He was involved in a crash at Lowe's Motor Speedway near Concord, North Carolina, in 2003.
 He was behind the wheel of Jimmie Johnson's #48 Lowe's Chevrolet Monte Carlo, when it hit a retaining wall going 120 mph.
 He was not seriously injured, since he was wearing a head-and-neck restraint at the time.
 He is also a fan of the cartoon King of the Hill, and while governor, instructed his pollster to separate the state's voters into those who watch the show and those who don't.
 Easley reasoned that his constituents ideologies were similar to characters on the show, and would base the explanation of his issues on whether or not the King of the Hill characters would understand them or not.

 Easley is also an avid amateur woodworker, and appeared on an episode of The Woodwright's Shop where he made a walnut table.